 Despite the vast benefits, only 2% of the UK’s children currently take part in Summer Camps every year, so the Summer Camps Trust has set out on a mission to raise awareness and encourage young people’s participation in summer camps.

 Learning Away‘s “Brilliant Residentials” campaign, launched by the Council for Learning Outside the Classroom (warm supporters of the Summer Camps Trust) is working to increase the number of school residential sessions.
 Their research shows the many benefits residential experience gives.
 As Professor Sir Tim Brighouse has said:

-The Summer Camps Trust would like to hear from people who support its aims and could help to achieve them, by spreading the word about summer camps and the benefits they bring, by getting articles in the press or mentions on radio and TV, by donating money towards the appointment of a Development Officer, by getting MPs or opinion formers on board, by offering PR or fundraising skills, or just by telling as many people as possible about summer camps and how wonderful they are for children and young people.
+The Summer Camps Trust would like to hear from people who support its aims and could help to achieve them; by spreading the word about summer camps and the benefits they bring; by getting articles in the press or mentions on radio and TV; by donating money towards the appointment of a Development Officer; by getting MPs or opinion formers on board, by offering PR or fundraising skills; or just by telling as many people as possible about summer camps and how wonderful they are for children and young people.